abstractfactory/rfc/spec10.md

 'Marcus'
 ```

-*Note*: This is not longer valid, as we use this to access meta-meta-data members.
+*Note*: This is not longer valid, as we use this to access meta-metadata members.

 ### \__call__ (deprecated)